 MPs have also struggled to hold the executive to account, at first due to parliamentary recess, and now due to changes to parliamentary process including virtual parliamentary sessions.

 Ministers have refused to directly answer questions and have, on occasion, showed disdain at attempts to hold them to account.

 When Dr Rosena Allin-Khan, Shadow Minister for Mental Health and a serving A&E doctor, asked Matt Hancock, the Health Secretary, about the government’s failure to test frontline workers, she received a warning about her tone rather than any robust answer.

 In addition to this, Sir Stephen Laws, former first parliamentary counsel responsible for drafting all government laws, suggested that human rights laws should be suspended to prevent legal challenges to the easing of the current lockdown in the coming weeks.

 Furthermore, NHS England have refused to publish the weekly data it receives from hospitals and learning disability units about the deaths of patients with learning disabilities.
 This has the cumulative effect of making it increasingly difficult to hold the government and public bodies to account.

 In these circumstances, it is more important than ever for lawyers to scrutinise emergency legislation and guidance and, where appropriate, bring judicial review challenges to ensure accountability and protect the most vulnerable in society, including people with disabilities.

-Hodge Jones & Allen Solicitors have expert public law solicitors who are experienced in bringing judicial review challenges.
+Hodge Jones & Allen have expert public law solicitors who are experienced in bringing judicial review challenges.
 Our offices remain open throughout this time so that we can be contacted on 0808 252 5231 or via our contact form and we can act immediately.